migueravila/SimpleFox/README.md

 - `Ctrl + Shift + A` Quick open for Add-Ons

 ### Ports to Different OS
-> This userstyle was made in Linux and in some other systems, some features can be different to implement and different to use.
-This is currently an experimental sub-project.
+> This userstyle was made in Linux and looking for a simple and clean look for the Firefox Web browser and ports to other OS are on mind.

 ##### Windows port
 A Simple and Keyboard Centered userstyle for Windows!